mattheww/gomill/gomill_docs/ringmaster.rst

 .. index:: competition type

 The ringmaster supports a number of different :dfn:`competition types`.
-Currently, two types of competition are supported:
+Currently, three types of competition are supported:

 .. index:: playoff, matchup